GerritCodeReview/gerrit/polygerrit-ui/README.md

 ```

 ## Running Tests

-This step requires the `web-component-tester` npm module.

-Note: it may be necessary to add the options `--unsafe-perm=true --allow-root`
-to the `npm install` command to avoid file permission errors.

 For daily development you typically only want to run and debug individual tests.
 Run the local [Go proxy server](#go-server) and navigate for example to